The Great Depression transformed America in many ways.

 A Stanford-educated mining engineer, Hoover could have let the market correct itself over time with little government involvement.
 There is a common misperception that this is what he did.
 Hoover did the opposite.
 He tried to engineer a solution to the growing economic situation through government intervention in private business.
 It didn’t work.

-Hoover met with the CEOs of some major American businesses, including Ford Motor, General Motors, and Dupont Chemicals.
+Hoover met with the CEOs of some major American businesses, including Ford Motor, General Motors, and DuPont Chemicals.
 He told these industries to keep wages at their current levels and not lay off workers.
 In return, Hoover would bargain with labor not to strike or demand greater benefits.

 With no markets for their products, the price of American industrial goods continued to decline and American industry was in further trouble.
 Business leaders sought to cut the wages of their employees.
 Hoover refused to allow them to, fearing a union backlash.
 Business leaders had no choice but to cut wages anyway, and then, with little market for their goods, layoffs followed.
 Unemployment spiked dramatically.